benjie/mehserve/README.md

 resolve to localhost and to have it run on port 80 you need to do a little additional configuration.

-We've currently only instructed you how to do this on OS X; pull requests welcome.
+We've currently only instructed you how to do this on OS X and Ubuntu; pull requests welcome.

 ### Installing